matheszabi/artandlogic/README.md

 # Art & logic

-It is assignment for a job candicate.
+It is assignment for a job.
 The task description it is on the .pdf file: https://github.com/matheszabi/artandlogic/blob/master/specification/AlpcPart1.pdf

 The finished Android apication screensots are in the screenshots folder: